Stainless steel cookware is one of the best kitchen investments you can make. That being said, you want to make sure it’ll last as long as possible!

 Conventional advice suggests that stainless steel pots and pans need to be soaked for lengthy periods before being cleaned.
 This is, in fact, incorrect.
 Prolonged soaking can lead to stains from hard water, which may ruin the aesthetics of your cookware.

 We often need to clean our pots and pans quickly to reuse them.
-This means getting them under some hot water and giving them a scrub with some dish soap.
+This means getting them under some hot water and giving them a scrub with some dish soap and a sponge.
 But, in this inflated market of sponges, what’s the best and most suitable sponge to use on a stainless steel piece of cookware?

 Things to avoid